AndreaNardinocchi/placemark/README.md

 ![alt text](image-22.png)
 ![alt text](image-23.png)

 As one can see above, this banner content will suggest the travel means the user might need to travel to the destination based upon whether they are located in the user's country or abroad.
-While traveling to a destination within the user's country borders can be done by bus, car or train, if the destination is abroad, the user gets tha advice of getting on a plane.
+While traveling to a destination within the user's country borders can be done by bus, car or train, if the destination is abroad, the user gets the advice of getting on a plane.
 Also, if the destination has not been visited yet, a sentence at the bottom will encourage the user to go.

 Particularly interesting is the feature that enables us to get the distance between the user's and the destination location, whose code is embedded in the 'placemark' handler into the **placemark-controller.js** file: